15 Best Platforms For Bloggers

 9. Weebly

-Weebly is an easy-to-use website builder that enables users to create websites, blogs, and online stores.
-Founded in 2006, it provides drag-and-drop tools, customizable templates, and e-commerce features, serving millions of users globally.
+Weebly is a website builder that enables users to create websites, blogs, and online stores using simple drag-and-drop tools.
+Founded in 2006, it offers customizable templates, built-in hosting, and e-commerce features, making it a popular option for beginners and small businesses.

 Pros

-- Templates suited for personal sites, blogs, and small businesses.
+- Affordable plans for personal websites and small businesses.

 Cons